Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Introduction

-Our proposed methodology (Section \ref{biasshifts}) could help others evaluate social biases encoded in an MLM after it is re-trained on the masked language modeling objective (e.g. for a downstream fill-mask task), and possibly by extension the biases deeply embedded in corpora of interest.
-We find that proposed measures outperform others in accuracy measured by ground truth human annotations, and for estimating biases introduced by re-training MLMs on sentence sets in a benchmark dataset.
+Our methodology could help others evaluate social biases encoded in an MLM after it is retrained on the MLMO, such as for any downstream fill-mask task, or after it is fine-tuned for other objectives that alter weights and change MLMO performance.
+We release a package for measuring biases in MLMs to enable bias score computation on user-supplied or benchmark datasets and easy integration into existing evaluation pipelines.